BlackLambert/unity-DI/README.md

 ## Motivation
 With [Zenject](https://github.com/modesttree/Zenject) there already is a mighty dependency injection framework for Unity available allowing true dependency inversion in Unity projects.
 But the framework comes with a lot of overhead and a lot of functionality to dig in.
 Usually there are multiple ways to tackle one issue which might be confusing.
 Unity-DI is taking the good sides of Zenject and tries to remove its downsides.

+Why using dependency injection anyway?
+By default Unity is only supporting [dependency inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) by the *SerializeField* attribute.
+This works fine if the dependency is a MonoBehaviour that exists in the same scene or prefab or when refering an asset.
+But default class instances can't be refered that way.
+Also cross-prefab dependencies or dependencies to interfaces can not be resolved that way.
+Dependency injection is a way to achieve dependency inversion.

 ## Features

 ### General